Sequential Bayesian Registration for Functional Data: Simulations and real data examples

+To compare estimation accuracy, we fit the model to the full data $f_{1:100}$ using both the sequential and MCMC-based batch learning methods.
+Our implementation of MCMC uses Gibbs and adaptive Metropolis-Hastings updates for a total of $50,000$ iterations, with a burn-in period of $40,000$.
+Table \ref{tab:sim1_diff} reports the estimated mean squared errors for two posterior summaries of the template basis coefficients and the phase increments, obtained based on 100 runs of the batch and sequential learning algorithms.
+The proposed sequential approach outperforms MCMC-based batch learning in all scenarios.
+While not presented in this table, similar results were obtained when comparing estimates from intermediate posterior distributions in the sequence to batch learning posterior estimates given the same set of functional data.
+Furthermore, we see no evidence of degraded accuracy as the number of assimilated functions grows (see Appendix D in the supplement).

 We further compare the computational efficiency of the two methods.
-For the proposed sequential approach, we start with posterior samples given the data $f_{1:31}$, recursively add one function to the data at a time, and update the weighted samples using Algorithm \ref{algo}.
+For the proposed sequential approach, we start with posterior samples given $f_{1:30}$, recursively add one function to the data at a time, and update the weighted samples using the proposed algorithm.
 We do this for the full sequence of posterior distributions until all of the data, $f_{1:100}$, is used.
 For the MCMC-based batch learning approach, we draw samples from each posterior distribution in the sequence by re-running the full algorithm each time.
 As before, we use a total of $50,000$ MCMC iterations, with a burn-in period of $40,000$.
-Figure \ref{fig:sim1_time} compares the computation time (in seconds) needed to obtain a sample of size $10,000$ from each posterior distribution in the sequence, by conditioning on data $f_{1:n},\ n=31,\ldots,100$ corresponding to each blue point in the plot, using the two methods: MCMC computation time is shown on the $x$-axis and the proposed SMC-based computation time is shown on the $y$-axis; the red $45^{\circ}$ line serves as a reference.
-The computation times of the two methods appear linearly related as the sample size of the data increases.
-However, when compared to the red reference, it is clear that the proposed SMC-based approach for registration of functional data is much more computationally efficient than MCMC-based batch learning, especially when the sample size of the data is large.
+The computation time (in seconds) needed to obtain a Monte Carlo sample of size $10,000$ from each posterior distribution in the sequence given $f_{1:n},\ n=31,\ldots,100$ is decreased by $>80\%$ on average.
+The computation time to obtain a posterior sample via MCMC-based batch learning given $f_{1:30}, \ldots, f_{1:100}$ is 322,906 seconds.
+This is substantially longer than the 58,568 seconds for the sequential approach, which includes (i) MCMC-based batch learning to first obtain equally weighted particles from the posterior distribution given $f_{1:30}$, and (ii) SMC-based updates of the posterior given $f_{1:31}, \ldots, f_{1:100}$.
 This significant gain in computational efficiency is expected due to the sequential nature of the proposed method.
+A comparison of ESS based on the two approaches is presented in Appendix D in the supplement.